bagrow/network-portrait-divergence/README.md

 If you use Portrait Divergence, please cite our paper:

-James P. Bagrow and Erik M. Bollt, *An information-theoretic, all-scales approach to comparing networks* (2018) [arXiv:1804.03665](https://arxiv.org/abs/1804.03665)
+James P. Bagrow and Erik M. Bollt, An information-theoretic, all-scales approach to comparing networks, *Applied Network Science*, 4 (1): 45 (2019)
+[arXiv:1804.03665](https://arxiv.org/abs/1804.03665)

 Here is a bibtex entry: